helidon-io/helidon/docs/se/guides/tracing.md

 ```

 > [!NOTE]
 > The settings above are for development and experimental purposes only.
-For production environment, please see the [Tracing documentation][tracing-documentation].
+For production environment, please see the [Tracing documentation](../../se/tracing.md).

 Update the GreetService class.
 Replace the getDefaultMessageHandler method: